dsqx71/Paper-Reading/README.md

 - **Weakness**:
 	- The authors don't why vanilla residual block didn't work.

-#### End-to-End Learning of Geometry and Context for Deep Stereo Regression [[Paper]](https://scholar.google.de/scholar?q=End-to-End%20Learning%20of%20Geometry%20and%20Context%20for%20Deep%20Stereo%20Regression)
+#### End-to-End Learning of Geometry and Context for Deep Stereo Regression (CVPR 2017)[[Paper]](https://scholar.google.de/scholar?q=End-to-End%20Learning%20of%20Geometry%20and%20Context%20for%20Deep%20Stereo%20Regression)
 - **Type**: End2End learning
 - **Gist**:
 	- Instead of using distance metric to compute cost volume, this paper introduce a network architecture where firstly employs convolutional network to extract deep unary representation of stereo image pair, and then concat each unary feature with their corresponding unary feature from the opposite image across each disparity level, and packing these into a 4D tensor -- [height * width * (max displacement +1) * feature size].
 Compared with distance metric like dot product which restricts the network to only learning relative representations between features, this method does not collapse feature dimension and has the capacity of learning absolute feature representations.